rblades/dhworkbook_master/docs/module-4/Exercises.md

 6\.
 On the next page, click 'rectify'. <br> ![Image showing user ability to rectify the historical map on the left with the modern map on the right to ensure locations match coordinates](http://i.imgur.com/yULDRQR.jpg)

 7\.
 Pan and zoom both maps until you're sure you're looking at the same area in both.
 Double click in a map, select the pencil icon, and click on a point (location) you are sure you can match in the other window.

-Then click on the other map window, select the pencil, and then click on the same point.
+8\.
+Click on the other map window, select the pencil, and then click on the same point.

+9\.
 The 'add control point' button below and between both maps will light up.
 Click on this to confirm that this is a control point you want.
 Do this at least three times; the more times you can do it, the better the map warp.

-8\.
+10\.
 Having selected your control points, click on 'warp image'.

-9\.
+11\.
 You can now click on the 'export' panel, and get the URL for your georectified image in a few different formats.
 If you clicked on the KML option, a google map window will open [like so](https://maps.google.com/maps?q=http://warp.worldmap.harvard.edu/maps/4152.kml&output=classic&dg=feature).
 For many webmapping applications, the Tiles (Google/OSM scheme): Tiles Based URL is what you want.
 You'll get a URL like this: ```http://warp.worldmap.harvard.edu/maps/tile/4152/z/x/y.png``` Save that info.
 You'll need it later.

 You have now georectified a map.
 Let's use that map as a base layer in [Palladio](http://palladio.designhumanities.org/#/)